-2. Add the cooked pinto beans and bring to a gentle simmer.
+2. Add the cooked pinto beans with some of the bean liquid if you cooked them at home, and bring to a gentle simmer.
 Taste and add a little more water if the flavour is too strong for you.

 3. While your soup is heating, chop onions and coriander, cut the lime into quarters and place into small bowls to serve.

 4. Cut your avocados in half, leaving the skin on score into small squares (1/2 an avocado per person)